-A child or adult can tip the range and be killed.
-Verify the anti-tip device has

-• verify the anti-tip device has been installed to floor or wall.

-• Ensure the anti-tip device is re-engaged to floor or wall when the range is moved.

-• Do not operate the range without the anti-tip device in place and engaged.

-• Failure to follow these instructions can result in death or serious burns to children and adults.
+- A child or adult can tip the range and be killed. - Verify the anti-tip device has been installed to floor or wall. - Ensure the anti-tip device is re-engaged to floor or wall when the range is moved. - Do not operate the range without the anti-tip device in place and engaged. - Failure to follow these instructions can result in death or serious burns to children and adults.